 I require 24 bit mixed stereo interleaved files with no clipping or limiting on the master output.
 You can send files using www.wetransfer.com

 The FAQ page covers many questions and answers :

 Some pro tips for recording hip hop rap and vocals:

-The most critical of all is to avoid distortion and vocal popping.
+The most critical of all is to avoid distortion and vocal popping/plosives.
 Record at 24 bit and do not clip your mic pre amps, test record before doing a take and leave headroom for any assertive vocal expression, avoid distortion at all costs.
 At 24 bit you need only peak at no more than -12dBFS, this leaves plenty of room below 0dBFS so the recording does not clip.
 Ensure there is good headroom available in your mic preamps whether it is a mixer preamp or stand alone mic preamp.
-Distortion is very difficult to remove so ensure it never makes the take.
+Distortion is very difficult to remove (often impossible) so ensure it never makes the take.

 Bonus tip: And finally when your break beat’s end for an instrumental section check for nasty clicks right at the end if the break abruptly cuts off. (apply a tiny fade or de-click it).
 If your tracks have vinyl crackle effect please let me know when you send your music through.